joepeskett/kf-tools/README.md

 R Packages:

 * `yaml` for exporting yaml files
-* `argparse` for formatting the inputs to the component
+* `argparse` for formatting the inputs, outputs and arguments to the component.

 Python Packages: